Alec-Stashevsky/blocklength/README.md

 <!-- badges: end -->

-`blocklength` is an R package used to automatically select the block-length parameter to perform a block-bootstrap on dependent data such as stationary time series.
+`blocklength` is an R package used to automatically select the block-length parameter for a block-bootstrap.
+It is meant for use with dependent data such as stationary time series.

 ## The Story